 With regexp, it's possible to use PERL-compatible regular expressions to parse or make substitutions within symbols and lists.
-The argument is a symbol that sets the RE, as does the 're' command in the left inlet. the 'substitute' command passes a symbol to be used in substitutions - if no symbol is present, it removes the previous one.
+The argument is a symbol that sets the RE, as does the 're' command in the left inlet.
+The 'substitute' command passes a symbol to be used in substitutions - if no symbol is present, it removes the previous one.
 Any other symbol or list in the left inlet is treated as the subject string, and is processed according to those parameters.
 The middle outlet reports a list of the instances where the RE matched portions of the subject string.
-If the RE contains parentheses, they are treated as backreferences, and the center-left outlet puts them into a list upon every match within the subject string.
+If the RE contains parentheses, they are treated as capture groups, and the center-left outlet puts them into a list upon every match within the subject string.
 If a 'substitute' string has been set, the leftmost output returns the subject string with necessary substitutions. (n.b. substitute strings may contain back references, of the form %n)

 A regular expression may be used as an argument to set the regular expression (see above for regular expression formatting and metacharacter information).